 Where a line manager believes that a member of staff is dressed inappropriately, they should discuss this with the member of staff on an informal basis.
-If agreement is not reached, the matter should be referred to the Head of School and then the Executive Head, who will refer to this Policy and the Venn Code of Conduct.
+If agreement is not reached, the matter should be referred to the Executive Principal who will refer to this Policy and the Venn Code of Conduct.
 It is expected that all issues will be resolved informally, though in cases of persistent refusal to comply, the matter may be dealt with under the school's Disciplinary Procedure.